hasri20/Show-Interface/README.md

 # Show-Interface-automation.

 Simple script to gather interface information on cisco IOS based device.
-Made with netmiko and textsfm.
+Made with netmiko and textfsm.